 We hope you will have the opportunity to attend one of our concerts or even join us as a member!

 Rebecca (Becky) Verner has served as the Artistic Director of the Manassas Chorale since 1997.
-Under her leadership, the Chorale has sung 14 Candlelight Concerts in Williamsburg, performed at Carnegie Hall and Lincoln Center in New York City, and in Germany and France as part of “An American Salute” European tour.
+Under her leadership, the Chorale has sung 15 Candlelight Concerts in Williamsburg, performed at Carnegie Hall and Lincoln Center in New York City, and sung internationally in Germany, France, Ireland, Wales, and England as part of several European tours.
 Members of the Chorale Ensemble have sung at the Washington National Cathedral, Constitution Hall, and for many community events.
 She is also Director of Music at Manassas Baptist Church, where she directs the Sanctuary Choir and Evensong Bells.
 Past Dean and Auditor of the Northern Virginia chapter of the American Guild of Organists, Ms. Verner is also a member of the American Choral Directors Association, the Choristers Guild, and serves on two state committees for her denomination.
 In 2007, she was named Woman of the Year by the Manassas Parade Committee, and in 2014 she was selected as Alumnus of the Year by the OHS/OPHS Alumni Association.
 She and her husband Dan have two grown daughters, Amy and Alyssa, and two sons-in-law named Chris.

 Kristina Schenck joined the Chorale as accompanist in January 2016.
 A native of New Jersey, Kristina holds a Bachelor of Music Education (Vocal Concentration) from The College of New Jersey and a Master of Music in Music Education from Boston University.
 Kristina has been the choir director at Manassas Park High School since 2001.
 In 2015, she was the nominee from MPHS for the Agnes Meyer Outstanding Teacher Award and entrant to the Virginia State Teacher of the Year for Manassas Park City Schools.
 Since 2014, she has served as the accompanist for Vienna Presbyterian Church and prior to that served as the organist at Floris United Methodist Church from 2012-2014.
 Kristina lives in Manassas with her husband Michael and children Noah and Helena.